AI for Sports · Industry

 AI sports broadcasting technology transforms passive video into interactive, data-rich content.
 The market for AI-enriched sports broadcasting is growing as fans expect real-time statistics, instant replays from AI-selected angles, and personalized viewing experiences.

-AI Talent Scouting & Player Recruitment Analytics
+AI Talent Scouting & Recruitment

-AI talent scouting sports analytics analyzes thousands of hours of match footage across leagues and age groups to identify players matching specific technical, tactical, and physical profiles — replacing the subjective eye test with quantifiable performance metrics.
+AI talent scouting in sports analyzes thousands of hours of match footage across leagues and age groups to identify players matching specific technical, tactical, and physical profiles — replacing the subjective eye test with quantifiable performance metrics.
 A scout who can physically attend 3-4 matches per week can now analyze 50+ matches through AI video analysis, dramatically expanding the talent identification pipeline.

-What we build: AI player recruitment analytics systems that extract performance metrics from video (passing accuracy, dribbling success rate, defensive positioning, aerial win rate, sprint speed, distance covered) and match them against club-defined recruitment profiles.
+AI player recruitment analytics systems that extract performance metrics from video (passing accuracy, dribbling success rate, defensive positioning, aerial win rate, sprint speed, distance covered) and match them against club-defined recruitment profiles.
 Cross-league comparison tools that normalize statistics across different leagues and levels — enabling scouts to compare a player in the Belgian second division against similar profiles in the Portuguese first division.

 AI Smart Stadium Technology & Venue Intelligence

-AI for Sports: Academies, Amateur Clubs & Grassroots Organizations
+AI for Sports Academies, Amateur Clubs & Grassroots Organizations

 Not every sports organization is Manchester City or the Golden State Warriors with a dedicated analytics department.
 Most sports development happens at academies, grassroots clubs, and amateur organizations with budgets under $50,000 for technology.
 AI is now accessible at this level — and we build specifically for it.